vominhtri231/Notes/Database/Oracle/Architecture/Data structure.md

 ![](https://lh3.googleusercontent.com/pw/ACtC-3frjdOwu3ZIMKasRH1iV_GkrJkygYAM70IBE6hFXMDohIPYU0v162J541NAIlzTE-Jlfzk67p7gktRcq3zHgKXzw7VRuEzuh45aJUHXbYH1HOHdpZVdwIevIwaTLHd2JZUD4m7Yi9ixWjL9eNTRsNxO=w141-h243-no)

 Block is a logical block, consist of several operating system blocks.
 Their size is preconfigured from 2-32KB (default 8KB).
 Block header contains block type (block saving rows or indexes), row directory (physical addresses of each row - ROWIDs), table information (the table(s) the block saving the data for).
 Data in a block is saved with space between them.
 You could use PCTFREE/PCTUSE to specify the space size.
-The more space means higher performace when editing a row but more spatial cost and vice versa.
+The more space means higher performance when editing a row but more spatial cost and vice versa.

 ### Extent

 ### Segment
 There are 4 types of segments: Data, Index, Undo and Temporary.
-Temporay segment provides temporay work area.
+Temporary segment provides temporary work area.

 ### Tablespace
 Used to group all related data in one container.
 There are 2 types of tablespace:
-1. Temporay tablespace contains temporary data that only need to be stored in a session, stored in temporay files
+1. Temporary tablespace contains temporary data that only need to be stored in a session, stored in temporary files
 2. Permanent tablespace stores persistent schema objects, stored in data files.
    Each database must have at least 2 tablespaces: SYSTEM and SYSAUX.